 Visiting Boats Welcome

-Alternatively, boats can use the pontoon in the harbour, for which there is an overnight charge.
+Alternatively, boats may use the pontoon in the harbour, for which there is an overnight charge.

-The Tower overlooking the harbour, is our small clubhouse for meetings and our starter box for racing.In the middle part of the tower(ground level) there is a shower/toilet/washing machine and dryer area which is made available for visiting yachts.
-Contact the harbour master for key code.
+The Tower overlooking the harbour is our small clubhouse for meetings and for racing.
+There is a shower/toilet/washing machine and dryer area available for visiting yachts.
+Contact the harbour master as above for key code.

 For further info on the town click on the following link: